barumau/pandunia/eng/G-PoS.md

 In Pandunia, one can say *bache suki* or *suki bache* and the meaning is the same: 'a happy child'.
 In most languages one or the other order is preferred or even required.
 For example, in English the noun-last order (e.g. *a happy child*) is normal, and the opposite order (e.g. *a child happy*) would sound abnormal.
-In Spanish it's the opposite: the noun-first order (e.g. *un niño feliz*) is normal and the noun-last order (e.g. *un feliz nīno*) is abnormal.
+In Spanish it's the opposite: the noun-first order (e.g. *un niño feliz*) is normal and the noun-last order (e.g. *un feliz nīño*) is abnormal.

-In Pandunia, even adpositions can be placed before nouns as prepositions (as in English) or after nouns as postpositions (as in Japanese and Hindi).
-The level of flexibility in Pandunia is uncomparable!

 But why free word order matters?
 Because it makes it easy to approach Pandunia.